 Right now, there are no online sports betting sites that are legal to use in Michigan.
 However, the state has shown a willingness to incorporate online elements to the gambling already available in Michigan.
-As legalization grows closer, hopefully online sports betting will be included.
+As legalization grows closer, hopefully, online sports betting will be included.

 It is possible that some unregulated sites can be accessed from within Michigan.
 However, these sites are not strictly legal and should best be avoided.
-Since they aren’t licenses in America and not subject to our laws and regulations, it’s tough to resolve issues with your account or funds if something goes wrong.
+Since they aren’t licensed in America and not subject to our laws and regulations, it’s tough to resolve issues with your account or funds if something goes wrong.

 Since the future of online sports betting is bright in Michigan, we strongly advise waiting for the 100% safe and legal options which are coming soon.

 What Sports Can You Bet on Online in Michigan?

 At the moment, you can not legally bet on any sports in Michigan.
 However, the legalization of sports betting looks to be drawing nearer.